 If you would like to install CCTV in/around your home, you need to make sure that you follow our guidelines, which you can find here: Guidance on the use of CCTV in or around your home

-Please note that before we can confirm that you are allowed to install CCTV, one of our Experience Specialists will need to visit your home so that you can obtain written permission to do so.
+Before we can confirm that you are allowed to install CCTV, one of our Community Specialists will need to visit your home so that you can obtain written permission to do so.
 If you'd like to talk to someone about installing CCTV equipment, please contact us.

 Aerials and satellite dishes

 If you would like to put up an aerial or a satellite dish, please contact us to ask for permission.
 If you live in a block of flats, we do not allow individual aerials or satellite dishes.